Adithya Bhaskara

 selected publications

-1. A General Theory of Liquidity Provisioning for Automated Market Makers
+1. A General Theory of Liquidity Provisioning for Prediction Markets

 Adithya Bhaskara, Rafael M. Frongillo, and Maneesha Papireddygari